bjorndaniel/Remotify/README.md

-# Spotimote
+# Studio Spotify

 Lets you control Spotify from inside Visual Studio

 ## Features

-First time the extension is loaded it is needed to click Connect to Spotify and give permissions to Spotimote.
+First time the extension is loaded it is needed to click Connect to Spotify and give permissions to Studio Spotify.
 Permissions are needed to control playback and read currently playing music.

 ## Known Issues